-In this third and final bonus episode, Joshua and Angela are joined once again by the prolific and talented Dr. Bill Banfield.
-He shares insights from his time serving on the Pulitzer committee for music and we listen to his arrangement titled The Cape Is Charming, whose lyrics were taken from a letter written by Langston Hughes.
+In this third and final bonus episode, Joshua and Angela are joined again by the prolific and talented Dr. Bill Banfield.
+He shares insights from his time serving on the Pulitzer committee for music, and we listen to his arrangement titled The Cape Is Charming, whose lyrics were taken from a letter written by Langston Hughes.

 Music Plays (00:05):

 Joshua Thompson (00:14):